Tok-ra/dvz_wmac/readme.md

 > 101325+(122.235242-110.1515)*9793.52 = 219667.36895 pa

-**side_lst.py** is used to generate the **west_aquifer.lst** and **east_aquifer.lst**
+(Python script) **side_lst.py** is used to generate the **west_aquifer.lst** and **east_aquifer.lst**

 ##### 3.2.2 oppc period #####
-the same as the prehanford period based on the coarse scale model setup
+the same as the prehanford period (based on the coarse scale model setup)

 #### 3.3 source term  ####
 ##### 3.3.1 pre_hanford period #####
 No source term for steady state simulation period (pre-hanford)
 ##### 3.3.2 oppc period #####
 Because the horizontal resolution doesn't change, so only change z-index to the top cell below tanks

 ### 4. output
 revise the aquifer surface flux coords to keep consistant with the finer grid
 **Need double check the screen interval of 299-E27-14, 299-E17-15**

 ### 5. Other changes
+### Thanks
-### the final tank shapes were taken from intera
+The final tank shapes were taken from intera

+> Initial thoughts is
-1) Change tank regions to curved domes (done by Mark)
+> 1) Change tank regions to curved domes (done by Mark)
-   Use insert_tanks2.py in. /facies: generate tank regions with curved domes.
+>    Use insert_tanks2.py in. /facies: generate tank regions with curved domes.
-2) Make tank regions inactive
+> 2) Make tank regions inactive
-   Change material id of tanks from 8 to 0 and comment out corresponding sections in input files
+>    Change material id of tanks from 8 to 0 and comment out corresponding sections in input files

 =========================================================================
 =========================================================================
-## (F) Some note after checking the input files from Mark
+## (F) Some backup note after checking the input files from Mark
 ### InteraFiles
 Inputs from intera, including input deck, zonation file, source region